simonw/til/sqlite/cte-values.md

 Then the `values (...), (...)` bit defines two rows within that table - and can define many more.

-This is useful for injecting data that you can then join againts other tables - or for providing queries that include their own example data to illustrate different SQL concepts.
+This is useful for injecting data that you can then join against other tables - or for providing queries that include their own example data to illustrate different SQL concepts.